By:

 Shareholders’ Agreements vs Partnership Agreements - Which do you need?

 Starting a business with someone else is exciting.
 But it’s easy to forget about the paperwork that protects everyone.
-Whether you’re starting a company or a joint venture, one of the first legal question you’ll face is simple:
+Whether you’re launching a UK startup, small business, or joint venture, one of the first legal questions you’ll face is:

 Do we need a Shareholders’ Agreement or a Partnership Agreement?

 Even though these documents have similar goals – setting out how business will run - they apply to very different business structures.
-Choosing the wrong one (or having nothing in place at all) can cause serious problems down the line.
+Choosing the wrong one (or having no agreement at all) can cause serious disputes and financial problems down the line.

 What’s the difference?